-To send flowers in memory of Bill P. Camp, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bill P. Camp, please visit our Heartfelt Sympathies Store.

 He was born on October 6, 1930 in Atlanta, Ga., the son of R.O. and Elizabeth (Powell) Camp.
 He was united in marriage on June 13, 1959 at St. Paul’s Lutheran Church in Coopersburg, Pa. to Harriet J. Link.